SkyWu623/SkyWu623/README.md

 <!-- 英文版開頭 -->
 # 👋 Hello, I'm SkyWu !
+> 🎂 Born on June 23rd.
+A junior high school student from New Taipei City.
 ### About Me
 * 🏫 Currently studying at **Yingge Junior High School**.
 * 🎯 Future Goal: Studying **Information Technology** at **New Taipei Industrial Vocational High School**.